 As a staff we endeavour to maintain an awareness of, and to provide for equal opportunities for all our pupils in mathematics.
-We aim to take into account cultural background, gender and Special Needs, both in our teaching attitudes and in the published materials we use with our pupils.
+We aim to consider cultural background, gender and special needs, both in our teaching attitudes and in the published materials we use with our pupils.

-Wherever possible we aim to fully include SEN pupils in the daily mathematics lesson so that they benefit from the emphasis on oral and mental work and by listening and participating with other children in demonstrating and explaining their methods.
+We aim to fully include SEND pupils in the daily mathematics lesson so that they benefit from the emphasis on oral and mental work and by listening and participating with other children in demonstrating and explaining their methods.

-Where necessary teachers will, in consultation with the Inclusion leader set manageable mathematical termly targets If a child's needs are particularly severe they will work on an individualised programme written in consultation with the appropriate staff.
-When planning teachers will try to address the child's needs through simplified or modified tasks or the use of support staff
+Where necessary teachers will, in consultation with the Inclusion leader, set manageable mathematical termly targets.
+If a child's needs are particularly severe they will work on an individualised programme written in consultation with the appropriate staff.
+When planning, teachers will try to address the child's needs through simplified or modified tasks or the use of support staff.